telerik/blazor-docs/components/slider/overview.md

 * `Class` - the CSS class that will be rendered on the main wrapping element of the slider.

 * `Decimals` - a setting that helps avoid <a href="https://en.wikipedia.org/wiki/Round-off_error" target="_blank">round-off errors</a> (see more <a href="https://en.wikipedia.org/wiki/Floating-point_arithmetic#Accuracy_problems" target="_blank">here</a>).
 The slider uses that to determine how many decimals to take and set to the value when calculating the differences between the min and max, and the steps.
+You can see an [example](#decimals-and-rounding-errors) below.

 * `Enabled` - whether the component is enabled.